section-engineering-education/engineering-education/content/articles/using-edge-computing-to-handle-content-migration/index.md

 We can try to solve the challenge by setting up a server that would take the requests from the old domain name.
 Then it would search for the needed post in a site database using a unique post ID.
 Next, it will create a new URL using the fetched blog post title and return the redirect information to the new URL.

 However, the above will pose a few challenges.
-The database queries will add latency to the request and may be expensive to keep it running.
+The database queries will add latency to the request and may be expensive to keep running.

 We need to generate a one-to-one mapping of all the old web addresses to the new ones.
 This implies that every web address on the old domain will have a unique URL rewrite rule.
 A challenge comes if it involves many posts as it will bring much work.